ifmeo-hamburg/seaocn/_sources/overview/schedule.md

 7. 14 May
 - 21 May - No class: Pfingsten
 8. 28 May -  Deviation (2nd week, Seepraktikum).
 Eleanor not available - no alternate instructor.
-9. 4 June - ~~possible deviation~~.
+9. 4 June - Deviation.
 Emelie not available / Eleanor at exercises.
 10. 11 June - Deviation.
-Eleanor/Emelie not available - Eleanor on Zoom.
+Emelie not available / Eleanor on Zoom.
-11. 18 June
+11. 18 June - Deviation.
+Emelie not available /  Eleanor at exercises.
 12. 25 June
 13. 2 July
 14. 9 July - possible deviation.
 Eleanor not available.